https://invisible-island.net/ncurses/man/

 cbreak, nocbreak

-immediately available to the program.
-The nocbreak routine returns the
+characters typed by the user immediately available to the program.

 echo, noecho

-programs prefer to do their own echoing in a controlled area of the
+most interactive programs prefer to do their own echoing in a

-screen, or not to echo at all, so they disable echoing by calling
+controlled area of the screen, or not to echo at all, so they call

-interact with cbreak and nocbreak.]
+discusses how echo and noecho interact with cbreak and nocbreak.

 halfdelay

-delay mode.
+half-delay mode.

 intrflush